-Ways to Drive from Los Angeles to San FranciscoThe ways to drive between Los Angeles are almost endless, these are the most common:
+Routes to Drive from Los Angeles to San FranciscoThe ways to drive between Los Angeles and San Francisco are almost endless, but these are the most common:

 - Los Angeles to San Francisco on I-5 (green route on the map): The fastest way to drive from Los Angeles to San Francisco takes about 6 hours, using I-5 for most of the trip.

 - Los Angeles to San Francisco on US Hwy 101 (black route on the map): More scenic and relaxing, the drive on US Hwy 101 takes about 1.5 hours longer.
 Our readers choose it least often, but unless we're in a rush, we'll take it every time.

 Los Angeles to San Francisco on Hwy 1 (blue route that hugs the cost on the map): Taking the coastal route is possible in a 9 to 10 hour day, if you don't stop much.
 Even though it's long, it's the one that our readers choose most often.